 Besides the cooking times, it is about the same way we make our grilled T-bone steaks.
 It is just one of those no fail preparations.

-Mix the rest of the dry rub ingredients together in a bowl and pinch it out of the bowl and onto the steaks.
-Give them a quick rub so it is on the meat and not falling off.
-Let the steaks sit out on the counter for about 20 minutes with the rub on them.
-Keep an eye on your pooch if you have a dog at this point haha!
-Temptation…
+Mix the dry rub ingredients together in a bowl and pinch it out of the bowl and onto the steaks.
+Let the steaks sit out on the counter for about 15-20 minutes with the rub on them before grilling.

 - Rare - 120-130 Cook 4 minutes, flip cook 3 minutes check temp

 - Medium - 140 Cook 5 minutes, flip cook for 3 minutes and check temp